Breakups are rarely clean.

 For calling abandonment “space.”

-For romanticising their deep emotional wounds as “potential for growth.”
+For romanticising her deep emotional wounds as “potential for growth.”

 Buried in all that grief was something I hadn’t expected: compassion.